 Use this tip sheet to introduce and build support for a peer mentoring program with your administrator, medical director, board of directors, or other leadership members.

-A detailed booklet that lays out the planning and implementation steps to successfully implement a peer mentoring program.
+A presentation that lays out the planning and implementation steps to successfully implement a peer mentoring program.

 - Getting the Conversation Started